Townhouse & Multi‑Dwelling Landscape Documentation NSW

 Post-approval and DA landscape amendments

-Following approval, landscape documentation is often revisited to address conditions, clarify intent or align with updated consultant inputs.
+Following approval, landscape documentation may need to be revisited to address consent conditions, clarify assessment intent or align with updated consultant inputs.

-Where we remain involved, we assist with DA landscape amendments and post-approval documentation, maintaining alignment with the approved scheme while avoiding unnecessary scope expansion.
+Where we remain involved, we assist with DA landscape amendments and post‑approval documentation while maintaining alignment with the approved scheme.

-Projects with clear DA-stage coordination typically require fewer amendments and move more smoothly through post-approval and certification stages.
+Projects with clear DA-stage coordination typically require fewer amendments and move more smoothly through later certification and delivery stages.

 Consultant coordination and documentation alignment